-Guru and FairHeat are delighted to announce that their collaborative product Guru Verify has been shortlisted for the ‘Heat and Efficiency – Design Innovation’ category at this year’s Decentralised Energy Awards.
+Guru Systems and FairHeat are delighted to announce that their collaborative product Guru Verify has been shortlisted for the ‘Heat and Efficiency – Design Innovation’ category at this year’s Decentralised Energy Awards.

 Guru Verify is a mobile and web app for quicker, more cost effective acceptance testing.